RadhaKulkarni26/Design-and-Implementation-of-Full-Adder-using-sky130-PDK/README.md

 ### 1. INTRODUCTION
 ***
-In this project, I am going to Design and Implement 2:1 Mux using CMOS Technology and I will also implement it using sky130nm technology.
+In this project, I am going to Design and Implement FULL ADDER using CMOS Technology and I will also implement it using sky130nm technology.
 Design and Implementation will be done using esim and ngspice software.
-MUX is a data selector which will give single output from several data inputs.
-Here we have implemented 2 input MUX which will give single output based on select line input.
-We can verify the output using Circuit Waveforms.
+Full Adder is the digital circuit which will add 3 inputs and give 2 outputs.
+3 inputs are A, B, C and outputs are SUM, CARRY.
+Full Adder will do binary addition of A, B and C and will give the sum of 3 inputs at SUM output and carry bit at CARRY output.We can verify the output using Circuit Waveforms.
 This complete design and implementation is done using VLSI technology which has features such as high speed, low power, low cost, and small size.

 ### 2. INSTALLATION OF TOOLS
 ***